Middle School Curriculum Overview

 All Language Arts and English teachers ask their students to practice and refine their skills.
 They encourage their students to be voracious readers, bold writers, confident speakers, and curious listeners.

 Sixth-grade history is part of the Humanities curriculum.
 In it, we focus on social justice and activism enlivening the sixth-grade motto, “It’s not just what you learn, but what you choose to be.”

 Seventh-grade history focuses on US history with an emphasis on how the nation’s history is manifest in the local environs of the School.

 Eighth-grade history is part of the Cityside Program’s interdisciplinary approach to understanding how the city of Providence and its neighborhoods have evolved.

 Throughout the history curriculum, students build skills in writing, research, public speaking, movie-making, collaborative, and project management.

 The Middle School Library Information Commons is located within the Middle School in historic Hope Building.
-Its mission as part of the is to provide a safe, nurturing and intellectually stimulating environment for students, faculty, and staff, to take leadership in the academic program including but not limited to the literacies informed by digital access, and to ensure that students develop the essential skills needed to navigate the rapidly evolving information landscape of the 21st century.
+Its mission as part of the Prescott Library is to provide a safe, nurturing and intellectually stimulating environment for students, faculty, and staff, to take leadership in the academic program including but not limited to the literacies informed by digital access, and to ensure that students develop the essential skills needed to navigate the rapidly evolving information landscape of the 21st century.